 All of the videos from LatinTutorial to browse, search, and filter.

-passive voice verbs
+active voice subjunctive mood verbs

-feminine masculine neuter nouns
+adjectives feminine masculine neuter nouns

 neuter nouns third declension

 I, me, you, we, us, all of these are personal pronouns, and Latin has different forms for these words depending on how they are used in the sentence.
 Yes, the pronoun is declined too.
 But don't worry, the forms of ego, tu, nos, and vos aren't so different from each other.